Federal menu labeling laws

 In 2010, the Affordable Care Act amended Section 403 of the Federal Food, Drug, and Cosmetic Act of 1938 to establish a nationwide standard for menu labeling.
 The federal Menu Labeling Provisions of Section 4205 required certain chain restaurants and other “covered establishments” that are part of a chain with 20 or more locations to provide calorie and other nutrition information for menu items.
 The FDA issued final regulations implementing those “menu labeling” requirements in 2014, and set a compliance date of December 1, 2015.
 Since then, the compliance date was postponed as the FDA dealt with concerns from the restaurant industry.

 On May 5, 2016, the Food and Drug Administration released its final guidance for industry compliance with federal menu labeling laws.
 The guide is titled “A Labeling Guide for Restaurants and Retail Establishments Selling Away-From-Home Foods – Part II (Menu Labeling Requirements in Accordance with 21 CFR 101.11): Guidance for Industry.”
 The final guidance is intended to provide clarity on the menu labeling regulations the FDA released in 2014 and addresses topics such as covered establishments, alcoholic beverages, catered events, mobile vendors, grab-and-go items, and record keeping requirements.
-The FDA also announced that the new enforcement date for the Menu Labeling “Final Rule” is

-II.
+III.
 The Guidelines

 A. Covered Establishments

 The final guidance explains what kinds of establishments are covered by the regulations and lists specific examples of covered and non-covered establishments.
 A covered establishment is a restaurant or similar foodservice business with 20 or more locations nationwide operating under the same name and serving substantially the same menu items.
-This includes concession stands in movies and theme parks, bakeries, convenience stores, food takeout or delivery establishments, and superstores.
-However, food trucks and mobile vendors walking around at stadiums are not covered establishments because they do not have a fixed location or site.
+This includes concession stands in movie theaters and theme parks, bakeries, convenience stores, food takeout or delivery establishments, and superstores.
+However, food trucks and mobile vendors walking around at stadiums are not considered covered establishments because they do not have a fixed location or site.

 B. Menus and Menu Boards